nautsio/nomad-ok/slides/slides.md

 # The setup (Erik)

 diagram with the gce setup (3x sys1 - nomad + consul) (2x farm - nomad) (nomad @ .local / .gce.nauts.io) (1x network)

-!SUB

-- how to ssh to the machines
-- how to reach nomad
-- how to check if things go as planned

 !SLIDE